nanocosmos-test/docs/docs/cloud/cloud_overview.md

 sidebar_label: Overview
 ---

 nanoStream Cloud is a unique **ultra-low-latency live streaming platform** for your live video/audio content.
-Ultra-low-latency means 1 second from the camera to the video, glass-to-glass. nanoStream Playback runs on all devices and browsers.
+Ultra-low-latency (ULL) means 1 second from the camera to the video, glass-to-glass. nanoStream Playback runs on all devices and browsers.

 nanoStream software and services can be completely **white-labeled to run under your own brand** for instant live streaming around the world in 1 second.